Exploit Writing Tutorial: ROP with Shellcode

 structure and only a pointer to this structure

-is available on my GitHub repository.
+is passed in the eax register.
+The version of this payload with mmap [8] is available on my GitHub repository.
 It is significantly larger and complexe than the version with mmap2, that is why this paper expose the version with mmap2.

-Finally, the operations to realize in the
+Finally, the operations to realize in the ROP CHAIN 1 to perform the mmap2

 syscall are the following, according to the x86 Linux calling convention: